Operations and Special Programs Manager

 Elana Ehrenberg

-Communications Manager
+Senior Communications Manager

 Alexa Mauzy-Lewis

-Alexa Mauzy-Lewis (She/They) joined the Design Trust in January 2022 as Communications Manager, advocating to protect and increase the accessibility of New York City's public spaces through storytelling and thoughtful outreach.
+Alexa Mauzy-Lewis (She/They) joined the Design Trust in January 2022, advocating to protect and increase the accessibility of New York City's public spaces through storytelling and thoughtful outreach.
 She believes public spaces are an important vehicle for disrupting inequality and empowering communities.
 Prior to joining the Design Trust, Alexa worked as a public relations specialist at the intersection of many social justice spaces, leading media advocacy and communications strategy for a variety of New York City institutions, including labor advocates, public health organizations, climate activists, educational nonprofits, LGBTQ+ rights groups, and more.

 Director of Development